MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 # Use a prompt in a Power Automate

-A custom prompt in a Power Automate flow grants the ability to incorporate an existing prompt as a flow action.
+A prompt can be added as an action in a Power Automation flow so it is possible to generate text from it inside an automated processes.

 > [!IMPORTANT]
 > - AI Builder prompts are running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/whats-new).